Term Vs Whole Life Insurance: What's Better?

 • Straightforward: Term life insurance is straightforward and the policies are easy to understand.
 You don't have to worry about cancellation charges, hidden fees, or other risks, like the things that are usually buried in fine print.

 • Price: Term life insurance can be 6 to 10 times cheaper for the same amount of coverage.
-The average cost is about $30 a month for term versus over $150 a month for whole life policies.
 In fact, PolicyMe offers a discount of 10% on their first year of premiums for couples life insurance.

 • Flexibility: You can cancel term life insurance at any time.